Cambridge Judge Business School: PhD and Research Masters

-CJBS provides Ph.D. and advanced master's degrees such as MPhil in Innovation Strategy and Organisation and MPhil Strategy, Marketing and Operations.
-These courses have the highest requirement within the University of Cambridge and Judge Business School with the lowest acceptance rate of less than 10%.
-All students have received First Class Honours or GPA4.0 for bachelor's degree level.
+CJBS provides Ph.D.s and advanced master's degrees, such as an MPhil in Innovation Strategy and Organisation and an MPhil Strategy, Marketing and Operations.
+These courses have the highest entry requirements within the Judge Business School with the lowest acceptance rates of less than 10%.
+All students on the research programmes have received either first class honours or a 4.0 GPA for their undergraduate studies.

+Business Doctorate

+The Business Doctorate (BusD) is a four-year full-time research-based doctorate for senior business leaders with at least 20 years of professional experience.
+To date, only five persons have enrolled or graduated from the programme, including Lord Karan Bilimoria.
+The degree costs £230,000 in tuition in its entirety, making it one of the most expensive degree programmes in the world.

 MBA

-The full-time "Cambridge MBA" is the flagship MBA programme of the university.
+The full-time Cambridge MBA is the flagship MBA programme of the university.
 As of 2022, there are 210 students attending the 12-month programme, of which 96% come from outside of the UK, and 47% of students are women.
 Admissions standards are high, with an average Graduate Management Admission Test score of 680.
-The average age of students on the full-time MBA is 29 and generally students come with extensive work experience in distinguished firms.
+The average age of students on the full-time MBA is 29 and generally students come with extensive work experience.
 MBA students from Cambridge Judge Business School and Oxford's Saïd Business School maintain a friendly rivalry and have numerous opportunities throughout the year to meet for athletic events and business conferences.

-Master of Accounting (Cambridge MAcc)
+Master of Accounting

-The Cambridge Master of Accounting is a part-time, two-year degree programme to develop next generation global thought-leaders in accounting and related fields.
-The curriculum is designed, in consultation with global leading practice leaders, to help students learn to make complex decisions in the face of ambiguity relying on knowledge of accounting standards, judgment, and discretion; formulate questions, gather data, apply statistical techniques, and persuasively communicate inferences; and to anticipate and incorporate innovation.
+The Cambridge Master of Accounting is a part-time, two-year degree programme in accounting and related fields.
+The curriculum is designed to help students learn to make complex decisions in the face of ambiguity relying on knowledge of accounting standards, judgment, and discretion; formulate questions, gather data, apply statistical techniques, and persuasively communicate inferences; and to anticipate and incorporate innovation.

 The programme is oriented towards leadership and change management, not technical professional certification.
 Core courses include data and descriptive analytics, policy discussion regarding audit practice, financial reporting, and sustainability reporting, and courses in change management and interpersonal dynamics.
 The Cambridge MAcc is designed to accelerate students for leadership roles within current employment or help students transition to roles such as accounting firm partnership, CFO, Controller, financial leadership, market regulator, climate-related or social-related disclosure, and finance or accounting public policy.

 Master of Studies in Entrepreneurship

-The MSt in Entrepreneurship is an academic programme focussed on developing impactful entrepreneurs.
+The Master of Studies in Entrepreneurship (MStE) is a two-year, part-time academic programme focusing on developing impactful entrepreneurs and growing entrepreneurial ventures.
+MStE combines online modules with in-person residencies, blending theoretical concepts with practical skills and offering opportunities to build valuable networks.
+The curriculum includes core courses on idea generation, audience persuasion, strategic capability development, and team management.
+The programme includes 58 students with an average age of 31, representing 30 industries and 21 countries of residence.
+Dr. Monique Ingrid Boddington, Associate Professor of Management Practice, directs the Master's in Entrepreneurship programme.